Duply credential error when using Amazon S3

 NoAuthHandlerFound: No handler was ready to authenticate.
 1 handlers were checked. ['HmacAuthV1Handler'] Check your credentials

-Boto, the backend duplicity relies on for the Amazon S3 backend, requires to pass authentication parameters through the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
-As different backends require different variables, duply used to make that transparent, one would just set TARGET_USER and TARGET_PASS and duply would take care of the rest.
+Boto, the backend duplicity relies on for the Amazon S3 backend, requires authentication parameters to be passed through the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+Because different backends require different variables, duply used to make that transparent: you would just set TARGET_USER and TARGET_PASS, and duply would take care of the rest.
 However, duply 1.10 broke compatibility and requires you to set the variables yourself.
 Hence, the fix is to replace the TARGET_* variables with exported AWS_* variables:

 # TARGET_USER='XXXXXXXXXXXX'